Tuning your car sound system with an equalizer can be a frustrating mess and a waste of time if you’re not sure what to do. I’d love to help you!

 Some examples of your options for measuring and tuning your car audio speaker system.
 Of the 3, using a laptop and RTA software or smartphone app are the best values for the dollar.
 Today’s smartphone apps like AudioTool offer many of the same features as much more expensive options.

 Of the two, the most affordable and convenient option is to use your smartphone.
 For the sake of keeping things simple, I’ll cover using a smartphone and an RTA app.
-I recommend AudioTool for Android as it’s very good and while it’s not free, it’s cheap! ($7.99 at this time).
+I recommend AudioTool (Android) or AudioTools (iPhone) as they’re good and while not free, they’re affordable at just a few dollars.

 Using an RTA app for tuning (and why you need a good microphone)